Otto G Carlsund

 Through Léger he comes into contact with the purist painter Amédée Ozenfant and the architect Le Corbusier.
 Develops an interest in mural painting.
 Produces designs for murals at an observatory.
 With other Léger pupils he takes part in the comprehensive exhibition L’Art d’aujourd’hui in Paris.
 With Franciska Clausen he meets Piet Mondrian.

-Produces a design for decorating a cinema designed by Le Corbusier; sketches and ten oil paintings.
+Produces a design for decorating a cinema in Paris; sketches and ten oil paintings.
 Only one is realized at full scale, three metres high for the Regina cinema in Stockholm in 1934.
 Becomes a member of the Société des Artistes Indépendants and exhibits with them for several years.
 Takes part in the Société Anonyme exhibition at the Brooklyn Art Museum.
 Meets the Polish actress Getrude Welcker whom he marries.
 Paints his msterpiece Den kubistiska stolen [The Cubist Chair].

 Exhibition at Galleri Modern in Stockholm with Nils Dardel, Einar Jolin and Isaac Grünewald.
 In the autumn at Göteborgs Konsthall with GAN, Erik Olson and Christian Berg.
 Works in Léger’s studio enlarging the master’s designs to earn money.
 Produces naivistic compositions including Den lyckliga familjen [The Happy Family] inspired by Henri Rousseau.